About Your Interview

 An interview is required for entry into all of our master’s degree programs.
-The interview experience is an integral part of the selection process for our master’s degree programs.
-It is designed to show your strengths and helps us assess your aptitude and ability to succeed in Berklee's highly charged and dynamic environment.
+Our interviews are conducted as a way for you to show your strengths and help us assess your aptitude and ability to succeed in Berklee's rigorous and dynamic environment.

 Scheduling Your Interview

-Once your application is complete and submitted, the Graduate Admissions Committee will review it and contact you if you are selected to continue on in the admissions process.
-Interviews take place at our Boston and Valencia campuses or online.
+Once your application is complete and submitted, the graduate admissions committee will review it and contact you if you are selected to continue the admissions process with an interview.

 The interviewer will use the information provided on your application as the foundation for this discussion.
-Depending on the master’s program you are applying to, you may be asked technical or field-based questions during the interview.
+Depending on which master’s degree program you are applying to, you may be asked technical or field-based questions during the interview.
 Come prepared to highlight your strengths and share your creative aspirations.
-There are four primary areas of discussion in the interview:
+The following are the four primary areas of discussion in the interview:

-In addition to each candidate's musical preparation to meet the rigors of our curriculum, consideration will be given to your understanding of Berklee's history and mission and to your affiliation with Berklee's open and inclusive approach to music, including the self-discipline needed for excellence, the empathy required of music-making, and the openness and inquisitiveness essential to creativity.
+In addition to each candidate's artistic preparation to meet the rigors of our curriculum, consideration will be given to your understanding of Berklee's history and mission, and to your affiliation with Berklee's open and inclusive approach to music, including the self-discipline needed for excellence, the empathy required of music-making, and the openness and inquisitiveness essential to creativity.

 In researching your options for pursuing an education in music, what aspects of the Berklee model are most appealing to you?
 What are your motivations behind applying to Berklee for a master’s degree?